granatumx/scripts/README.do.txt

 First set up your scripts and aliases to make things easier.
 This command should pull the container if it does not exist locally which facilitates installing on a server.
 !bc sys
-source <( docker run --rm -it granatumx/scripts:1.0.0 gx.sh )
+source <( docker run --rm -it granatumx/scripts:1.0.0 ./gx.sh )
 !ec

 This command makes `gx` available.
 You can simply run `gx` to obtain a list of scripts available.
 The normal initialization sequence for GranatumX is as follows.

 !bc sys
-$ gx init.sh	# Kick off database, init database, install gboxes, and run
+$ gx ./init.sh	# Kick off database, init database, install gboxes, and run
                 # Initially it will tail the webapp startup
                 # Once server running, ctrl+c to exit the tail
 !ec